cststack/k8comp/README.md

 ```
 Usage: $programname [-h | -p <project_name> -a <application> -e <environment> ]

+The order of the arguments on the cmd defines the hierarchy.

+   -p project -a app -l location IS NOT EQUAL TO -p project -l location -a app

 Supported formats: yaml, yml, json

 Mandatory variables -p <project_name>